This is the most important resource you need for planning any sort of road trip.

 Windshield Sun Shade

-If you are driving a truck or larger SUV, be mindful you will need larger shades than regular cars.
+If you are driving a truck or larger SUV, be mindful that you will need larger shades than regular cars.

 Parking meters, tolls, tips.
 We might be heading further towards a cashless society, but we’re not quite there yet.
 Always handy to have some local currency coins rattling around in your car for emergency situations.